helloserve/Trees/README.md

 The current list of implemented trees are
 - Binary trees

-The future list of trees to be impleted include
+The future list of trees to be implemented include
 - Red/black trees

 All tree implementations are fully functional and can be used as is.
 This is based on default ```IComparer``` implementations for the various types.